 In addition to tracking inventory, you should monitor all dishes that come back to the kitchen.
 If a particular dish often comes back with a large amount of food left on the plate, adjust portion sizes accordingly.
 Reducing food waste is better for the environment and for your profitability.
-You also won't waste your restaurant marketing budget on food that doesn't work.
+You also won't waste your budget for restaurant marketing strategies on food that doesn't work.

 3. Pay Attention to Seasonal Price Fluctuations

 Your wholesalers will likely have seasonal price fluctuations as some ingredients are more readily available than others.
 Adjust your menu options or prices accordingly.
 If ingredients go up in price or if you notice a particular dish losing popularity, change your menu and upsell more popular and profitable dishes or use seasonal LTO food offerings to avoid getting too close to your break even cost.
 Your job is to make your customers happy while maximizing revenue.

 4. Analyze Recipe Ingredients

 Regularly review the makeup of your recipes.
 If possible, adjust higher-cost dishes so that they use more of the less expensive ingredients and fewer of the pricey ones.
 Don't lessen the quality too much or you'll risk upsetting your customers and all the savings will be lost.
 You should also try to mix up your menu and include more dishes that can be made in large quantities with cheaper ingredients.
 Creating a wine food pairing menu can help save money as well.
 This will allow you to start menu engineering and focus on only the best dishes that will offset your prime cost.

 Tracking inventory and the math above can be helpful in lowering food waste issues.
 However, it's easy to make a mistake or miss a step in a busy hospitality industry establishment.